 Travel claim forms are prepared and circulated for councillors’ attention at the beginning of each month and include details of council and committee meetings attended during the previous month.
-These are available to submit via hard copy or online via the Expenses app.
 It is a matter for each individual councillor to ensure that the details are accurate and amend the claim form to include any other approved duties in respect of which they may be entitled to make a travel claim.

-The rates in this table are currently in use, with most councillors getting the maximum amount of 65.0p per mile.
+The following rates are currently in use, with most councillors getting the maximum amount of 65.0p per mile:

 1199cc and over 65.0p